~Frequently Asked Questions~

 Q. Is Mount Mansfield Maple Products maple syrup organic?

 A. All Pure Vermont Maple Syrup is essentially organic.
 It is produced by simply boiling the sap from sugar maple trees and nothing is added.
-The certification process to legally label maple syrup as organic is expensive and we have elected not to pay the fees for the organic sticker.
 Simply put, our maple syrup is just simply not "certified" organic.
+Stay tuned for an update on this, as we are currently engaged in the organic certification process for our sugarbush and sugarhouse.
+Our maple shop however, is certified for organic processing and we offer conventional and organic versions of many of our products.

 Q. I keep hearing about formaldehyde.
 What is this all about?A. Many years ago, before the 1980's, there were a few sugarmakers who placed formaldehyde pellets into tap holes in trees to prolong the sugaring season and increase sap yields.
 This practice is both harmful to the tree and can contaminate the syrup.
 The use of formaldehyde pellets is illegal and there is no indication that anyone is currently using them.
 We have never heard of, or known any producer that has ever used formaldehyde.
 The bottom line is you can rest assured that maple syrup produced anywhere is likely formaldehyde free.